RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 rmdir = only if empty add -r to remove it and all the contents insife

+rm -r [directory] removes directory in one go, very dangerous

 //Chapter 2 Text manipulation

+cat = poops out text, not like vim

+head = gets the top lines of file add -20 for 20 lines

+tail= similar to head where last lines are popped out. helpful for manuals or specific info

+nl= pops out file with line numbers to the left

 //Chapter 3